 Create a Filled Map in Power BI Approach 2

-- Legend: Specify the Column that will sub-divide the Location data.
+- Legend: Specify the Column that sub-divide the Location data.
 Something like Territory, Country, Region, or Continent

 Let me do some quick formatting to this Power BI filled Map